TIBCOSoftware/labs-graphbuilder-contrib/README.md

 ---
 ## Overview
-Project GraphBuilder is a Flogo based tool set which includes couples of user extensions for graph data manipulation.
+Project GraphBuilder is a Flogo based tool set which includes couples of graph data processing related user extensions for TIBCO Flogo Enterprise.
 By using GraphBuilder you are able to build your own application to
-* Transform your data to desirded graph structure.
+* Transform your data to desirded graph structure based upon your graph model.
-* insert graph into many major graphical databases in the marcket (include TIBCO Graph Database, Dgraph, Neo4j and Janusgraph).
+* Insert graph into many major graphical databases in the marcket (include TIBCO Graph Database, Dgraph, Neo4j and Janusgraph).
+* Query and delete graph data against TIBCO Graph Database

 ## Key Components
 * [GraphBuilder](./builder/)